 - Select Exclusive of Tax in the Amounts are field.

 - In the first allocation line, select an allocation account (the Deferred Tax Liability Account) and enter the tax-exclusive cost amount.
 Ensure you use the tax code: GST on non-capital.

 - In the second allocation line, select the same allocation account as above, enter the tax-inclusive cost amount as a negative.
 Ensure you use the tax code Out of Scope.

 At the end of each month, Customs will advise the ATO of the total deferred GST liability.
 The Business Activity Statement that the ATO issues to you will include the deferred GST liability in field 7A.

 Step 4 - Record your deferred liability payment

-The Deferred GST Import Liability is paid when you lodge your Business Activity Statement.
-Essentially, this liability is paid using your GST tax credit using an expense transaction.
-When you pay the ATO for your GST, PAYG, and other liabilities.
+The Deferred GST Import Liability is paid when you lodge your BAS.
+This liability is paid using your GST tax credit using an expense transaction when you pay the ATO for your GST, PAYG, and other liabilities.